dlduy33/dlduy33/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Duy Doan.
-I am an Fresher Data Engineer which I teach myself online.
-I am interested in collect data to plan and automate things
+I am a Fresher Data Engineer which I teach myself online.
+I am interested in collecting data to plan and automate things
 <br>

 ## 🗂 My Personal Projects: